aculich/bp-telemetry-experimental/src/capture/cursor/README.md

 The extension-based approach supports multiple Cursor workspaces simultaneously:

 1. Each workspace gets unique session file (workspace hash)
-2. Each workspace has unique session ID
+2. Each workspace has unique session ID (external session ID from extension)
+3. Processing server creates internal session record in `cursor_sessions` table
-3. Extension sends session events with workspace hash for each workspace
+4. Extension sends session events with workspace hash for each workspace
-4. Database monitor tracks all Cursor instances via PID
+5. Database monitor tracks all Cursor instances via PID
-5. All events tagged with workspace_hash and PID
+6. All events tagged with workspace_hash and PID
+7. Multiple conversations can occur within each session (stored in `conversations` table with `session_id` reference)

 ## Uninstallation